Queensland Boulder Opal

 Beauty

-Created when Opal fills cracks and crevices in ironstone boulders, Queensland Boulder Opal is a very unique variety with attractive ‘play of color’ flashes sparkling on the surface of the contrasting ironstone host rock, which also provides excellent durability.
-Unique to Opal, ‘play of color’ is the attractive flashes of colorful brilliance that change with the angle of observation.
-Opals are classified by their host rock (also known as ‘potch’ or ‘matrix’) on which Opal forms and their resulting transparency and body color (the base color on which Opal’s color play is visible).
-While the GIA (Gemological Institute of America) classifies Boulder Opal with visible ironstone as ‘Opal with matrix’ and calls Boulder Opal with no ironstone visible ‘Opal in matrix’, most Boulder Opal includes the host chocolate brown ironstone.
+Opals are classified by their host-rock (also known as ‘matrix’ or ‘potch’) on which Opal forms, and their resulting transparency, and body color (the base color on which Opal’s color play is visible).
+While the GIA (Gemological Institute of America) classifies Boulder Opal with visible ironstone as ‘Opal with matrix’, calling Boulder Opal with no ironstone visible ‘Opal in matrix’, most Boulder Opal includes the host brown ironstone.
 This results in striking, irregular patterns, making each gem unique.
-Skillful lapidary is critical for Queensland Boulder Opal and each gem has been cut with a desirable finish, proportion, shape, and symmetry.

 You’re probably already aware of some classic Australian slang like ‘G ’Day Mate’, but unless you’ve visited an Opal field, terms like ‘knobby’, ‘seam’, ‘floaters’, ‘noodling’ and ‘ratters’ are likely unknown.
 A knobby is a round fist-sized ball formation of Opal, while a seam are Opals in flat layers like a sandwich.
 Floaters are Opal that is visible from the surface and typically indicative of an underground deposit; noodling is hunting through old mine tailings to find Opal that others missed; and ratters are people who poach Opal from another’s claim – a big no, no that was once arbitrarily and severely punished!